Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • if possible, stay in bed;

-• do not lie on your side, laying your healthy leg on the patient.
+• do not lie on your side with your healthy leg placed on top of your sore leg.

-The length of recovery depends on the following factors:
+The duration of recovery depends on the following factors:

 • patient's age.

-It is also important what were the symptoms of a bone fracture in the leg.
+It is also important what the symptoms were of a bone crack in the leg.
 The specific decision is made by the doctor.
-The doctor fixes the injured bone.
-Plaster splints are usually applied to the legs.
-How much you have to walk in a cast with a crack depends on the same parameters as the recovery time.
-The period of treatment is determined by the attending physician.
+The doctor fixes the damaged bone.
+Plaster splints are usually placed on the legs.
+How long you will have to walk in a cast with a crack depends on the same parameters as the recovery period.
+The treatment period is determined by the attending physician.

-In some cases, painkillers from the group of anti-inflammatory nonsteroidal drugs are prescribed.
-At the start of treatment, it is recommended to increase the amount of foods in the diet that improve the formation of cartilage tissue: oily fish, jelly, jelly.
-Further, it is advisable to eat foods containing calcium:
+In some cases, painkillers from the group of non-steroidal anti-inflammatory drugs are prescribed.
+At the start of treatment, it is recommended to increase the amount of foods in the diet that improve the formation of cartilage tissue: fatty fish, jelly, jelly.
+Next, it is advisable to eat foods containing calcium:

 • sea fish;